 San Miguel de Allende has a reputation as an American enclave in Mexico.
 Ex-pats living in other parts of Mexico (including other Americans) often malign the Americans who live here: “They have no interest in the culture, they don’t speak the language”, “they inflate prices because of the money they throw around”, “unlike ex-pats in other parts of the country, ex-pats in San Miguel don’t integrate”.

 There’s a lot of truth to the above.
-My mom showed me around town and there are indeed a lot of Americans.
-If you walk into a restaurant in the center of San Miguel it is filled exclusively with Americans being served by Mexicans.
+There are indeed a lot of Americans.
+If you walk into a restaurant in the center of San Miguel it is filled with Americans being served by Mexicans.
 You’d think that you were somewhere in Southern California.
-I got the sense of two distinct societies not mixing but living very seperately, and at different economic levels, in the same space.
-There were also a lot of OLD people, Americans in their 80’s.
-But I also tried to put myself in their shoes; at that age I think I would probably want to be with like-minded and similar aged people.
-The weather is perfect for an oldie; very dry, always sunny, never really hot.
-And the infrastructure is there.
-They have an incredible library in San Miguel where an ex-pat can find all the English literature he/she could ever want.
-Even German and French.
-I can see how all that would make San Miguel very appealing as a retirement destination.
+I got the sense of two distinct societies not mixing but living very separately, and at different economic levels, in the same space.